knoepdan/CyberSecRappi/as_3_programming/1_DayOne_FormalAndRegEx.md

 ```
 Usually, it is possible to iterate over the entries in a map/dic, but quite possible the idea was to access the map values explicitly via key.
 Example: `corners["Pentagon"]`

-- not sure if I understand the exercise at all:-(
+- not sure if I understand the exercise at all :-(
     - add the numbers INTO an array? (creating the array?...assuming it is not a fixed size array)
     - create the sum of the nof corners passed as an array (where is the map?)?
     - where